tymyrddin/purple/source/docs/distribution-networks/operating-context/system-portrait.md

 ## Staffing and contractors

-The operator employs a few thousand people across operations, engineering, maintenance and administration, with [contractors](operations-and-cadence/contractor-management.md) making up roughly a fifth of the workforce and carrying much of the physical build and maintenance under long framework contracts assigned to geographic areas.
-A few hundred technicians keep the installed base in condition.
+The operator employs a few thousand people across operations, engineering, maintenance and administration, with hired-in staff making up roughly a fifth of the direct headcount; beyond that, much of the physical build and maintenance runs through [framework contractors](operations-and-cadence/contractor-management.md) assigned to geographic areas.
+A core of specialist technicians keeps the installed base in condition.
 A [labour shortage](staffing-and-capability/staffing-realities.md) runs
 underneath: skilled workers are retiring, certification cannot be bought in at short notice, and out-of-hours cover is thin, which deepens the reliance on contractors.
 Contractor access runs through credentials and formal appointments in the access-management systems; screening is required, and physical access is governed by a key policy that lets managers